uratol/t-chess/README.md

 ## Testing

-All unit tests live in the **test** schema.
+All unit tests live in the **tests** schema.
 Run the full suite with:

 ```sql
 EXEC test.run;
 ```

-The framework demonstrates:
+The framework [T-TEST](https://github.com/uratol/t-test) is used and demonstrates:

 * Transaction wrapping for automatic rollback
 * Sentinel-style exception testing